easy-global-market/twinpicks-blueprint/README.md

 1. cd to `/dist/usecases/[USECASE_TYPE]`
 1. Use this command `node ./index.js` to generate the final blueprint
 1. Find the json output of final blueprint in `/src/usecases/[USECASE_TYPE]/blueprint.md` file
-1. Do a merge request with your changes.
+1. Do a merge request with all your changes including the generated blueprint.md file.

 # How to make a blueprint available into Twin·Picks
 1. A context needs to be created with all the terms used in the blueprint.
 See https://github.com/easy-global-market/ngsild-api-data-models